rbgithuub/mongodb-python-demo/README.md

 # mongodb-python-demo
-Web app  buit using mongodb and python
+Web app  built using mongodb and python